dev-ev/shiny-QC-dashboard/README.md

 The app is based on the R packages shiny/shinydashboard.

-To change the time interval that is displayed, use the dat pickers on the left:
+To change the time interval that is displayed, use the date pickers on the left:
 ![Date select](https://github.com/dev-ev/shinyQCDashboard/blob/master/shinyQC_screenshot_4.PNG)

 The main QC table contains the following columns: